Trying to Get Arrested: Preservation status

 A visual record of Trying to Get Arrested does exist.
-The Library of Congress (LC)) holds a 121-foot roll of paper images printed frame-by-frame directly from the comedy's original 35mm master negative.
+The Library of Congress (LOC) holds a 121-foot roll of paper images printed frame-by-frame directly from the comedy's original 35mm master negative.
 Submitted by Biograph to the United States government shortly before the film's release, the roll is part of the original documentation required by federal authorities for motion-picture companies to obtain copyright protection for their productions.

-While the LC's rolls of paper prints are not projectable, such paper copies can be transferred onto modern safety film stock for screening.
-In fact, during the 1950s and early 1960s, Kemp R. Niver and other LC staff restored more than 3,000 early paper rolls of film images from the library's collection and transferred them to safety stock.
+While the library's rolls of paper prints are not projectable, such paper copies can be transferred onto modern safety film stock for screening.
+In fact, during the 1950s and early 1960s, Kemp R. Niver and other LOC staff restored more than 3,000 early paper rolls of film images from the library's collection and transferred them to safety stock.
 The UCLA Film and Television Archive, for example, has in its collection one such transfer, but not one of Trying to Get Arrested.
 Instead, the archive has a copy of the first film directed by D. W. Griffith, the short Adventures of Dollie.
-That projectable reproduction was created from a copy of the LC's paper print of that 1908 film.
+That projectable reproduction was created from a copy of the LOC's paper print of that 1908 film.